When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 The Peak-End Rule

 Kahneman’s classic demonstration of this effect involved ice water.
 Some participants placed their hands in 14-degree ice water for 30 seconds.
 Another cohort placed their hands in 14-degree ice water for 60 seconds, then slightly warmer water for another 30 seconds.
-The first group rated their experience more painful overall – despite being exposed to the cold water just half as long.
+The first group rated their experience as more painful despite being exposed to cold water for just half as long.

 This Peak-End rule is then an essential guide for brands hoping to craft a great customer experience: It defines the junctures in the consumer journey with the highest stakes and how they should be ordered.
 While most businesses can’t deliver joy to their customers at every single moment, they can prioritize the instants that truly matter.